v0.5.0

 </tbody>

-No special handling is needed in your templates - the table handles transforming the rows based on the active sort state.
+No special handling needed in templates - the table automatically transforms rows based on sort state.

 <script>